openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 ``kolla-ansible -i INVENTORY upgrade`` is used to upgrades existing OpenStack Environment.

-``kolla-ansible -i INVENTORY check`` is used to do post-deployment smoke tests.

 ``kolla-ansible -i INVENTORY stop`` is used to stop running containers.

 ``kolla-ansible -i INVENTORY deploy-containers`` is used to check and if